 Device Category Name Description

+LD NI Catagorias

-LB NL Categories
+LD NL Categories

 Space Conditioning Heating and cooling systems

-11.10

 Lighting

 Appliance Also known as "white goods"; covers major appliances only.

 Electronics Personal electronics

 Miscellaneous Small appliances, other

 Infrastructure Physical building and infrastructure

 Transportation Vehicles, fixed devices that provide movement (e.g. Escalators)

 Other

-OCF Added Categories
+OCF A Added Categories

 Fitness Includes lifestyle

 Medical

 Personal Health

-- A vertical may specify a set of Resources that are mandatory to expose on a specific Device Type. - Note: a Device is free to expose any number of optional resources that it requires - Currently defined verticals: Smart Home, Healthcare, Industrial - The complete set of Device Types and any associated mandatory resources that exist for a vertical are all available in github: - https://github.com/openconnectivityfoundation/devicemodels/blob/ master/oic.devicemap-content.json
+- A vertical may specify a set of Resources that are mandatory to expose by a specific Device Type. - Note: a Device is free to expose any number of optional Resources that it requires - Currently defined verticals: Smart Home, Healthcare, Industrial, Photo Voltaic System - The complete set of Device Types and any associated mandatory resources that exist for a vertical are all available in github: - https://github.com/openconnectivityfoundation/devicemodels/blob/ master/oic.devicemap-content.json